jaz303/flyguy/README.md

 # flyguy

-On the fly filetype conversion based on file extensions.
+On the fly filetype conversion based on MIME types and/or file extensions.

+Let's say you had a directory of Markdown documents. `flyguy` lets you convert these to HTML by simply substituting the `.md` extension for `.htm` and then reading from it.
+So if you have `foobar.md` on your drive, opening `foobar.htm` would transparently convert its contents to HTML.

+Think of it as content negotiation for the filesystem.

 ## Installation